Showing posts with label 1986. Show all posts

 Yep, mapping is fun but time-consuming so don't wait up!
 Hey, do want some more screenshots...

-Sword Of Kadash has a cruel game designed to be learnt by the player bit by bit.
+Sword Of Kadash is a cruel game designed to be learnt by the player bit by bit.
 I say it all the time, but I don't think you can get anywhere without making notes to remember the different pick-ups.
 Argh, many are cursed!

 Wow, there was a hidden passage!
 However, to my right, is an invisible wall blocking me.